vectordotdev/vector-heroku-buildpack/README.md

 ### Can I use this?

 Of course!
-The easiest way is to head over to [the Vector readme's *deploy* section](https://github.com/timberio/vector#deploy).
+The easiest way is to head over to [the Vector readme's *deploy* section](https://github.com/timberio/vector#deploy) and follow along.

-Otherwise, if you're feeling adventurous, add this buildpack to your `app.json`!
+Otherwise, if you're feeling adventurous, maybe try adding this buildpack to your `app.json`?
+We'd love PRs to improve this feature.

 If you just want to have a `vector` command available in your Heroku deployment for some other reason, well, we suggest you just `curl -O ${URL}` it in your build scripts!